Stalker Teatro (Italy)

 Featuring an interplanetary expedition of immigrants from outer space, the different alien species of The Invasion have one thing in common – they’re bright pink!
 This interactive performance is all about difference, inclusion and exclusion, as these newcomers attempt to understand and find their place in our world.

-The Invasion has toured to Leicester and will head to Hounslow on 1 December.
+The Invasion has toured to Birmingham, Hounslow and Leicester.

 Olivier Grossetête (France)